CentralLaserFacility/intensity-map-poc/proposal/proposal.md

  Scenario 1

+Only showing the 'valid' portion of horizontal graph, may create confusion for the user, one suggestion is that we can always keep our horizontal and vertical graphs of same size as the image area for 1-1 mapping and where there is a blank area it will just show no values in the profile graphs.
+So there is no confusion of having image within an image.

         +---------------------------------+
     ##  |::::::::|:::::::::::::::::::     |     The image area is wider than is necessary
     ##  |::::::::|:::::::::::::::::::     |     to display the intensity map, so to preserve